Eat & Drink

 An unforgettable holiday deserves unforgettable food and drink experiences.

 The gastronomic gem of Finnish Lakeland

-The Savo region is known for its delicacies such as a baked fish pie with a rye dough-crust, which is called “kalakukko” – fish cock – in Finnish.
-Variates are stuffed with pork, rutabaga or potato and dessert version with blueberries or lingonberries.
-Traditional Savonian foods is on offer for an instance in Kuopio Kauppahalli – market hall.
+The Savo region is known for its delicacies such as a baked fish pie with a rye dough-crust, which is called “kalakukko” in Finnish.
+Varieties of this iconic dish are stuffed with pork, rutabaga, or potato.
+For dessert, you can try a version with blueberries or lingonberries which are both equally delicious.

 For a true local food experience be sure to visit Kuopio Kauppahalli (market hall) to try all of the traditional Savonian foods on offer.